-- 3 have been called up and activated by Massachusetts National Guard - Smoke detector inspections to begin Monday, June 15, 2020 - Announced Food Drive to help residents in need.
+- 3 have been called up and activated by Massachusetts National Guard - Smoke detector inspections began Monday, June 15, 2020 for homes and daycares - Announced Food Drive to help residents in need.
 Non-perishable food items can be donated and dropped off at city fire stations.
-Residents are encouraged to call ahead or ring the doorbell and to leave items at the door for social distancing aspects. - Continues with proactive sanitizing and disinfecting measures - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Responded to several local fires - SFD reminds residents to be mindful and careful with smoking materials and other flammable items
+Residents are encouraged to call ahead or ring the doorbell and to leave items at the door for social distancing aspects. - Continues with proactive sanitizing and disinfecting measures - Utilizing thermal infrared thermometers to proactively protect and preserve our workforce - Responded to several local fires - SFD reminds residents to be mindful and careful with smoking materials and other flammable items - Commissioner BJ Calvi gave a Public Service Announcement (PSA) to address the increase in fireworks across the city. - Reminded residents that buying, using and having fireworks is illegal in the Commonwealth and the City and if caught the fireworks will be seized and citations will be issued - \circ Asked residents to be mindful of individuals with PTSD and those with animals - Reminded residents that fireworks do present a potential fire hazard and could accidently start fires